Julianisrel/Sprint-Challenge-Applied-Javascript/README.md

 An event listener is a procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?
-To be able to aceess and manipulate the data in the the NodeList.
+To be able to aceess and manipulate the data in the NodeList.

 5. What is a component?
 A component is a small, potentially re-usable set of logic, behaviors and interface elements.